Mexican-American Studies

 Coalition for Regenerative Ecologies and Agriculture (CREA)

 The Coalition for Regenerative Ecologies and Agriculture (CREA) is a transdisciplinary project co-led by faculty at St. Philip's College and The University of Texas at San Antonio that seeks to establish a transnational collective that will support regenerative ecological and agricultural practices with farms and cultural organizations based in San Antonio, Texas and Veracruz, Mexico.
-As such, the program seeks to deepen the understanding and the practice of regenerative methods designed to restore degraded land and increase biodiversity.
+As such, the program seeks to deepen the understanding and practice of regenerative methods designed to restore degraded land and increase biodiversity.

 CREA is generously funded by a United States Department of Agriculture (USDA) Collaborative Hispanic Serving Institutions (HSI) Education Grant.

-CREA Fellows Program (Spring):
+CREA Fellows Program (Deadline: Nov.
+18th):

 • Overview: The Fellows Program will provide 5 students from SPC with the opportunity to learn more about regenerative agriculture and gain some field experience.
-Each month, fellows will participate in a Fellows Platica or Field Session at local collaborating farms to develop an understanding of ethical and practical contexts for regenerative ecologies.
+Each month, fellows will participate in a Fellows Platica or Field Session at local collaborating farms to develop an understanding of ethical and practical contexts for regenerative

 Benefits to Becoming a Fellow